In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Related work

-Of course, in-situ visualization largely precludes exploratory visualization: the in-situ analysis will only produce the anticipated results at set-up time.
-With post-processing, the entire dataset is available when the user sits down in front of the visualization system; the user can adjust viewpoints and parameters interactively during their session, a powerful capability lost in in-situ visualization.
+Of course, in situ visualization largely precludes exploratory visualization: the in situ analysis will only produce the anticipated results at set-up time.
+With post-processing, the entire dataset is available when the user sits down in front of the visualization system; the user can adjust viewpoints and parameters interactively during their session, a powerful capability lost in in situ visualization.
 However, Ahrens et al. \cite{Ahrens2014cinema} observed that, for the cost of writing a single timestep of the simulation data, we could save many \textit{images} of the timestep.
-Therefore, we can set up an in-situ process that generates as many images of the data - varying viewpoints and parameters - as the user anticipates and wants.
+Therefore, we can set up an in situ process that generates as many images of the data - varying viewpoints and parameters - as the user anticipates and wants.
+Offering in situ visualization capabilities incurs additional compute cost at run-time.
+However, post-processing visualization also has this addition compute cost, which is likely to be higher than in situ visualization due to increased storage and latency requirements.
 Ahrens et al. have developed a database format storing these images, and Cinema - a browser for the interactive exploration of such databases.
 We can, for example, specify a range of viewpoints in angle and distance and generate an image for each timestep; the Cinema browser will then present an interactive window giving the appearance of being able to interact with the data in 4 dimensions in real-time.